-Program Director, Democratic Practice- United States
+Director, Democratic Practice Program - United States

-Keesha Gaskins-Nathan is the director for the Democratic Practice–United States program at the Rockefeller Brothers Fund.
-She is a long-time organizer, lobbyist, and trial attorney.
+Ms. Gaskins-Nathan is a long-time organizer, lobbyist, and trial attorney.
 Prior to joining the Rockefeller Brothers Fund, she was senior counsel with the Brennan Center for Justice, serving as the director of the Redistricting and Representation program.
 Her portfolio included redistricting reform, voting rights, and elections, with a focus on voter suppression issues.
-Keesha is a frequent lecturer and writer on issues related to women and politics, movement building, and democratic reform.
-She is the author of a number of articles and publications related to voter suppression, voting rights, and redistricting.
+Ms. Gaskins-Nathan is a frequent lecturer and writer on issues related to women and politics, movement building, and democratic transformation.